itzikb/itzikb.github.io/_posts/2020-05-20-virt-builder.md

             Total usable space: 19.3G
                     Free space: 17.7G (91%)
 ```
-**-o vm1.img** The default image name is the the name of the OS e.g. fedora-29.img
+**-o vm1.img** The default image name is the name of the OS e.g. fedora-29.img
 **--format qcow2** We are using qcow2 type instead of raw
 **--size 20G** Resize the image to 20G
-**--root-password file:/tmp/rootp** Set the root password to the one stored at /tmp/rootp, otherwise a ramdomized password will be output to the console
+**--root-password file:/tmp/rootp** Set the root password to the one stored at /tmp/rootp, otherwise a randomized password will be output to the console
 **--hostanem myhostname** Set the hostname to myhostname
 **--install 'vim,tmux'** Install the packages **vim** and **tmux**
-**--updte** Update the system with the latest versions of the packages
+**--update** Update the system with the latest versions of the packages
 **--run-command 'echo hello > /tmp/hello'** Run a shell command